 The Lofoten Islands are an archipelago, a collection of mountainous islands and surprisingly white sandy beaches.
 These islands are connected by bridges and in some places, you will take a ferry to get to the more remote locations.

-Getting to the Lofoten Islands
+How to Get to the Lofoten Islands

 In theory, getting to the Lofoten Islands looks rather straightforward.
 There are two airports in the Lofoten Islands and there is a ferry that connects the Lofoten Islands to the mainland (in Bodø).
 However, flight delays and ferry delays are common, and this can easily disrupt even the most perfectly laid plans.
 We found this out on our trip to the Lofoten Islands, which I will talk about a little later.